oracle-livelabs/spatial-graph/spatial-studio/workshops/impact-of-sea-level-rise/introduction/introduction.md

 - Otherwise you should proceed to Lab 1.
 - No previous experience with Oracle Spatial is required.

-*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

 ## Acknowledgements

 * **Author** - David Lapp, Database Product Management, Oracle